Q. Can I bring my kids?

 A. There’s no need to study.
 The music will speak for itself.
 Just come and enjoy!

 Over time, many frequent concertgoers do find their enjoyment is deeper if they prepare for a concert.
-This can be simple, like reading the program notes beforehand (they’re posted on our website); or it can be more involved, like listening to recordings of the music to be performed in the days before they attend a concert.
+This can be simple, like reading the program notes beforehand (links are provided in our e-mail marketing messages); or it can be more involved, like listening to recordings of the music to be performed in the days before they attend a concert.

 Q. Will I recognize any of the music?